thepok/Pillars-of-Financial-Wisdom/README.md

 * Don't sell your high quality investments out of fear.
   * Would you sell your house, just becouse of temporery depressed prices? ([More Info](https://www.youtube.com/watch?v=K6OIu-Vzkic))
   * Look at lower stockprices like at a sale in the supermarket and be happy about it.
+  * A Crisis is a big Oppoutunities that has to be seized.
+(Buffet)

 ## stay openmindet
 * Don't be a PURE guy, that only trades one topic like Crypto Currency, Gold or other nieche markets, without good couse like a deep expert knowledge